 Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

-Every patient’s recovery experience from breast lift plastic surgery is unique.
+However, every patient’s recovery experience from breast lift plastic surgery is unique.
 Different variables can affect the recovery period length, the level of pain, and even the results.
 They include the patient’s overall health, age, scope of their surgical procedure, if any additional breast augmentations took place (i.e. breast implants), and more.
-However, despite these inevitable differences, there are some universal guidelines to encourage healing after a breast lift, including a list of do’s and don’ts every patient should be aware of.

 During your beast lift surgery, most likely under IV sedation and local anesthesia, your surgeon will make incisions around the areola, from the base of the areola down toward the inframammary fold (the crease of the breast), and/or horizontally along the crease of the breast.